The State-of-the-Art in Lifelog Retrieval: A Review of Progress at the ACM Lifelog Search Challenge Workshop 2022-24: Introduction

 \section{Introduction}

 Lifelogging~\cite{gurrin2014lifelogging} refers to the practice of recording aspects of daily life through wearable and other mobile devices, creating a rich and continuous record of personal experiences.
-As this wealth of data grows, so does the need for powerful retrieval systems that help users to search, explore, and make sense of their past.
-Whether for memory enhancement~\cite{berry2007use, harvey2016remembering}, healthcare~\cite{signal2017children} or lifestyle monitoring~\cite{nguyen2016recognition,wilson2018use,tegegne2024daily}, lifelog retrieval is key for subsequently transforming raw data into meaningful insights.
+As this wealth of data grows, so does the need for retrieval systems that help users to search, explore, and make sense of their past.
+Whether for memory enhancement~\cite{berry2007use, harvey2016remembering}, healthcare~\cite{signal2017children} or lifestyle monitoring~\cite{nguyen2016recognition,wilson2018use,tegegne2024daily}, lifelog retrieval is essential for subsequently transforming raw data into meaningful insights.

-Lifelog data presents unique retrieval challenges that differ from traditional multimedia search tasks such as those of TRECVID~\cite{2024trecvidawad} or ImageCLEF~\cite{ionescu2024overview}, where search is asynchronous, and system performance can be evaluated in an automatic, streamlined manner.
-The first challenge is the sheer volume of data: Lifeloggers generate thousands of images, videos, audio recordings, locations, biometric signals and other sensor readings daily, making it difficult to locate specific events~\cite{gurrin2014lifelogging}.
-The second challenge is personal context: unlike traditional multimedia search, lifelog data is deeply personal, with unique emotions and memories attached to each record~\cite{hodges2006sensecam,chaudhari2007privacy,dang2017building}.
-Retrieval systems must bridge this gap to provide meaningful results when used with lifelog data.
-The third challenge is multi-modality~\cite{doherty2007multimodal}; as mentioned above, lifelogs combine many different types of information, requiring retrieval systems to integrate diverse sources to be effective and comprehensive.
+Lifelog data presents unique retrieval challenges that distinguish it from traditional multimedia search tasks such as TRECVID~\cite{2024trecvidawad} or ImageCLEF~\cite{ionescu2024overview}.
+In those settings, search is asynchronous, and performance can be evaluated automatically.
+The first challenge is scale.
+Lifeloggers generate a high volume of images, video segments, and sensor readings daily, making it difficult to locate specific events~\cite{gurrin2014lifelogging}.
+The second challenge is personal context.
+Unlike conventional multimedia search, lifelog data is tied to personal memories and emotions~\cite{hodges2006sensecam,chaudhari2007privacy,dang2017building}.
+Retrieval systems must bridge this gap to return meaningful results.
+The third challenge is multi-modality~\cite{doherty2007multimodal}.
+As mentioned above, lifelogs combine many different types of information, requiring retrieval systems to integrate diverse sources to be effective and comprehensive.